-The Coalition for a Smoke-Free Nova Scotia is a provincial coalition committed to the achievement of a tobacco-free Nova Scotia.
-Our goal is the elimination of tobacco use in Nova Scotia.
+The Coalition for a Smoke-Free Nova Scotia is a provincial coalition committed to the reduced use of tobacco industry products and their harms in Nova Scotia.

 This website provides information and resources to help increase public awareness of tobacco and health issues.
 Please use the menu on the left to explore the website.

 Smoke-Free Nova Scotia Fact Sheet on E-Cigarettes, Waterpipes and Flavoured Tobacco Products Now Available

 Excerpt from Fact Sheet...

 Electronic cigarettes or electronic nicotine delivery systems (ENDS) are devices that vaporize and deliver a chemical mixture, sometimes called e-juice, to the lungs of the user.
 This mixture usually contains nicotine, propylene glycol and other chemicals, although some products claim to contain no nicotine.
 Each device contains an electronic vaporization system, batteries, electronic controls and cartridges of the liquid that is vaporized.
 Most devices look like tobacco products (e.g. cigarettes, cigars, cigarillos, pipes, hookahs, water pipes).
 Some look like memory sticks and pens.

 Smoke-Free Nova Scotia's position on proposed changes to Nova Scotia's Smoke Free Places Act.

 The Nova Scotia Government has been debating changes to the Smoke Free Places Act.
 President Krista McMullin presents Smoke-Free Nova Scotia's position on the proposed changes to Law Ammendments.